On March 8th, Communities In Schools of the Midlands hosted the Saints VS. Heroes basketball game, at St. Andrews Middle School in Columbia, SC.

-Our mission is to surround our students with a community of support, empowering them to stay in school and achieve in life.
+Our mission is to surround students with a community of support, empowering them to stay in school, and achieve in life.
 Since inception in May 1987, we strive to expand our services and partnerships.
 Our programs include services that respond to the needs of students, family, and schools in the Midlands.